DanielBarie/FritzingBuild/README.md

 There's two possible ways out of this:
 - create statically linkable libraries.
 While easy for the smaller depedencies (quazip etc...)
 I don't feel like doing it all over for Qt.
 See: https://doc.qt.io/archives/qt-4.8/deployment-x11.html
 - package libraries with app: Copy .so files into the lib dir of the packaged app.
+Or use https://github.com/probonopd/linuxdeployqt

 ### Packaging Libraries with the app
 see modified release.sh script.